noisepy/NoisePy/README.md

 # Functionality
 * download continous noise data based on obspy's core functions of [get_station](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.get_stations.html) and [get_waveforms](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.get_waveforms.html) and save data in [ASDF](https://asdf-definition.readthedocs.io/en/latest/) format, which convinently assemble meta, wavefrom and auxililary data into one single file
-* perform fast and easy cross-correlation on downloaded seismic data in ASDF format.
-It also offers great flexibility to deal with messy SAC/miniSEED data stored on local machine
+* offers great flexibility to handle messy SAC/miniSEED data stored on local machine and options to convert them into ASDF format
+* perform fast and easy cross-correlation
-* options to do/save substacking of the cross-correlation functions
+* options to do and save substacking of the cross-correlation functions
 * coded with [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) functionality to run in parallel
-* a series of functions including some new methods (see our papers for more details<sup>**</sup>) for ambient noise monitoring applications
+* a series of monitoring functions including some recently developed methods (see our papers for more details<sup>**</sup>) for ambient noise monitoring applications

 # Short tutorial
-**1. Downloading seismic noise data (`S0_download_MPI.py`)**\
+**1A.
+Downloading seismic noise data (`S0A_download_ASDF_MPI.py`)**\
 The current settings of the script (as located in `src`) allows the users to download all available broadband CI stations operated at 4/Jul/2016 through SCEC data center.

 In the script, short summary is provided for the input parameters so they should be straightforward to understand.
 For example, we set `inc_hours=24` to download continous noise data of every 24-h long, and store the daily data from all stations into one ASDF file.
 In order to increase the signal-to-noise (SNR) of the final cross-correlation functions (see Seats et al.,2012 for more details), we further break the 24-h long data into smaller segments of `cc_len` long with some overlapping defined by `step`. `down_list` is set to `False` because no prior station info is used, and the script relies on the geographic information at L63 to find targeted station info. `flag` should be `True` if intermediate outputs/operational time is needed during the downloading process.
 To run the code on a single core, go to your terminal with a python environment of required libraries and run following command.
+(Things may go completely different if you want to run NoisePy on a cluster.
+Better check it out first!!)

 ```python
 python S0_download_ASDF_MPI.py